apollographql/apollo-client/docs/source/network.md

 This is the interface that an object should implement so that it can be used by the Apollo Client to make queries.

-- `query(request: GraphQLRequest): Promise<GraphQLResult>` This function on your network interface is pretty self-explanatory - it takes a GraphQL request object, and should return a promise for a GraphQL result.
+- `query(request: Request): Promise<ExecutionResult>` This function on your network interface is pretty self-explanatory - it takes a GraphQL request object, and should return a promise for a GraphQL result.
 The promise should be rejected in the case of a network error.

-<h3 id="GraphQLRequest"><i>interface</i> GraphQLRequest</h3>
+<h3 id="Request"><i>interface</i> Request</h3>

 Represents a request passed to the network interface.
 Has the following properties: